 Professor Robert C. Fellmeth, AB Stanford U., JD Harvard U., Price Professor of Public Interest Law at the University of San Diego School of Law, Executive Director of the Children’s Advocacy Institute since 1989, Board of the National Association of Counsel for Children since 1998 (President 2010-12), Secretary-Treasurer of the Partnership for America’s Children currently, Board of Public Citizen since 1994, former State Bar Discipline Monitor 1987-92, litigation re child rights (25 published appellate cases), legislative advocacy and sponsorship of child related statutes 1988-present, author of the law text Child Rights and Remedies (Clarity, 3d edition, 2013).

-Peter Samuelson, Co-Founder and President of First Star, is a serial pro-social entrepreneur.
-In 1982 he co-founded the Starlight Children’s Foundation; by 1990 the positive psychological impact of Starlight seeded his next pro-social endeavor, Starbright World; 1999 saw the formation of First Star, 2005 EDAR Everyone Deserves a Roof, and 2013 saw him launch ASPIRE, the Academy for Social Purpose in Responsible Entertainment.
-In the midst of all this Peter has produced 25 films and raised four children.
+Peter Samuelson, Co-Founder and President of First Star, and CEO of PhilmCo Media llc, Mr. Samuelson is a serial pro-social entrepreneur.
+In 1982 he co-founded the Starlight Children’s Foundation; by 1990 the positive psychological impact of Starlight seeded his next pro-social endeavor, Starbright World, co-founded with Steven Spielberg.
+1999 saw the formation of First Star, 2005 EDAR Everyone Deserves a Roof, and 2013 saw him launch ASPIRE, the Academy for Social Purpose in Responsible Entertainment.
+In the midst of all this Peter has produced 26 films and raised four children.
 Educated at Cambridge and the Anderson School of Management at UCLA, Peter resides in Los Angeles with his wife Saryl, and continues to fight every day for those less fortunate, chief among them America’s abused and neglected children.

 Adrien Sebro has worked as a mentor for the First Star UCLA Bruin Guardian Scholars Academy for foster youth in Greater Los Angeles since 2012.
 He now serves as the Program Coordinator of the academy.
 He graduated with his BA in Women’s Studies from UCLA, his MA in African American Studies from Columbia University IRAAS, and is currently a 2nd Year Ph.D Student in Cinema and Media Studies at UCLA.